Database Access AWS IAM Reference | Teleport

 }

+The recommended way to configure Teleport access to ElastiCache is to use IAM auth, which is supported for Redis engine version 7.0 and up.
+Using managed users with passwords stored in AWS Secrets Manager is a legacy method for configuring Teleport access to ElastiCache.

-If any ElastiCache or MemoryDB users are tagged to be managed by Teleport, below are the IAM permissions required for managing the ElastiCache or MemoryDB users:
+If any ElastiCache users are tagged to be managed by Teleport, below are the IAM permissions required for managing the ElastiCache users:

 {